Kong/lua-resty-worker-events/README.markdown

 The return value will be `"done"` when it handled all events, `"recursive"` if it was already in a polling-loop, or `nil + error` if something went wrong.
-The `"recursive"` result happens when posting an event from an eventhandler.
-The eventhandler was called from `poll`, and when posting an event, the post methods will also call `poll` after posting the event, causing a loop.
+The `"recursive"` result happens when the current running code was invoked by a callback, and tries to call `poll` again.
 The `"recursive"` result simply means that the event was successfully posted, but not handled yet, due to other events ahead of it that need to be handled first.